commtech/fscc-windows/README.md

 ### FAQ

+##### Can I use the old legacy utilties with the new driver?
+No. The old utilities use a different API and will not work with the new driver.

 ##### Why does executing a purge without a clock put the card in a broken state?
 When executing a purge on either the transmitter or receiver there is a TRES or RRES (command from the CMDR register) happening behind the